markveillette/rpi_sprinkler/README.md

 ## Setup

 Download or clone this repo onto your Raspberry pi.
-These commands will put the code under your home directory:
+These commands will put a `rpi_sprinkler` directory containing code under your home directory:
 ```
 cd $HOME
 git clone https://github.com/markveillette/rpi_sprinkler.git